aldimiq/amazon-sentinel/WORKSHOP_MASTER_PROMPT.md

 #### Phase 1: Specification (`/speckit.specify`)
 When the user wants a new feature (e.g., "I want to see hexes on the map"):
-1.  **Check Dependencies:** Before starting, verify the user has a Mapbox Token.
-    *   *Action:* Ask: "Do you have a Mapbox Public Token?
-We need it for `VITE_MAPBOX_TOKEN` in `.env` to render the map tiles.
-If not, we can use a blank background, but it's less cool."
-2. Ask them to run (or simulate) the command: `/speckit.specify "View Hexagon Grid"`.
+1. Ask them to run (or simulate) the command: `/speckit.specify "View Hexagon Grid"`.
-3. Help them draft `spec.md`.
+2. Help them draft `spec.md`.
 Ask: *"What is the Acceptance Criteria for rendering 10,000 hexes?
 Is performance a constraint?"*

 #### Phase 2: Planning (`/speckit.plan`)
 Once `spec.md` is approved: